NUS-ALSET/games/README.md

 		player - containing information about bot's position, for some games, like in passengerPickup game, it can contain some additional information, like 'path', to determine is path already calculated for this car or it nned to be calculated(you, of course can calculate path each iteration, but it will consume addittional resources) and 'passenger' to find if car is already loaded with passenger or is empty and need to get some
 	</li>
 	<li>
-		collectives - is an array containing objects, each object containing information about position and some additional information if needed (like health and state parameter for plants).
+		collectives - is an array containing goal objects(passengers, gems, trash, etc.), each object containing information about position and some additional information if needed (like health and state parameter for plants).
 Depending on game collectives can be called differently, for example in passengerPickup game it can be called passengers
 	</li>
 	<li>
 		direction - is information about direction bot is moving now, there are two formats: {left:true}, "left"